NanoTritium batteries: History

-The NanoTritium battery was developed by City Labs, Inc., a company specializing in long-life tritium-based power solutions.
+The NanoTritium battery was developed by City Labs, a company specializing in long-life tritium-based power solutions.
 The company was co-founded in 2005 by Peter Cabauy, a physicist with expertise in quantum information physics, and Denset Serralta.
 City Labs originated as part of the Office of Entrepreneurial Science at Florida International University, where Cabauy led efforts in technology commercialization and startup incubation.
 The company was eventually joined by Larry C. Olsen, founder of Betacel, who served as Director of Research.

 In 2008, City Labs developed its first NanoTritium battery prototypes for encryption security memory backup power.

 In 2010, City Labs became the first company in the betavoltaic industry to obtain a General License from the United States Nuclear Regulatory Commission (NRC), allowing the sale and distribution of tritium-based batteries without requiring specialized radiation handling licenses.
 To date, this is the only such license granted to the betavoltaic industry.
 The first commercially available tritium battery was released in 2012.

 Technology

 NanoTritium batteries employ principles of betavoltaic conversion and radioactive beta decay rather than conventional electrochemical cells to generate power, harnessing electrons released as the contained tritium naturally decays into helium-3, a non-radioactive isotope.
 Current models are capable of producing an output voltage of 0.8 to 1.1 V with a current density of 150 nA/cm^{2}.
 Tritium's 12.32-year half-life and the relatively low amount of radiation emitted allow these batteries to safely output electrical power for decades.

-Testing performed by Lockheed Martin during an industry-wide survey found NanoTritium batteries to be resistant to vibration, altitude, and temperatures ranging from -55°C to +150°C. Repeated temperature cycling has been shown to have no effect on the performance of the batteries.
+Testing performed by Lockheed Martin found NanoTritium batteries to be resistant to vibration, altitude, and temperatures ranging from -55°C to +150°C. Repeated temperature cycling had no effect on the performance of the batteries.

-While current P100 series NanoTritium batteries are limited to powering low-power microelectronic devices, future batteries are expected to produce a larger power output to expand use cases for higher-power devices.
+Current P100 series NanoTritium batteries are limited to powering low-power microelectronic devices.